 - Fertilizing: Although it is not crucial, some gardeners prefer to fertilize their lantana plants.
 Use a balanced fertilizer of about 10-10-10, and be careful not to overdo it.
 Too much fertilizer can burn and kill the plant.

 - Pests: There is a common belief that the leaves of lantanas are poisonous to many herbivores, but there are some bird species that consider them to be quite tasty.
+To stop these birds from feasting on the plants, a plymouth bird mesh system can be implemented to protect the plants from being harvested.
 It is believed that their rampant growth in Australia might be due to its undesirable taste among some animals.
 They also might be dangerous for pets if eaten routinely.

 - Disease: Though hardy, the lantana genus has its share of natural threats.
 Insects such as lace wings or white flies can attack the leaves, making them turn black.
 There some molds that might make their home in lantanas as well, including powdery mildew or sooty mold.
 These, along with the insect problems, may be treated with chemical sprays formulated for plants.

 - Propagation: Stem cuttings are the easiest way to propagate lantanas, though some people use start them from seeds as well.
 To take grow a stem cutting, snip three inches of a nonflowering shoot and dip the ends into root hormone, carefully avoiding any low-growing leaves.
 Plant the cutting in a mix of perlite and peat moss and place the tray in a plastic bag situated next to a window that has filtered light (such as through a sheer curtain).
 After a few weeks, roots should have formed, and the plants may be removed from the bag and placed into larger individual pots.